 Your Ultimate Goal: Healthy, Loamy Soil

 It could take time and repeated soil amendments, but over time you will get the soil under your lawn where it needs to be.
-It will have a balance of air, organic material, minerals and micronutrients that help grass grow.
+It will have a balance of air, organic material, minerals, and micronutrients that help the grass grow.

 Give yourself, and the lawn, time.
-Plan to test the pH of soil for alkalinity or acidity, make amendments, and level and grade soil before seeding or sodding. ”The ideal soil is considered to be a loam, which is a mix of sand, silt and clay,” according to Cornell University’s Small Farms Program.
+Plan to test the pH of soil for alkalinity or acidity, make amendments, and level and grade soil before seeding or sodding. ”The ideal soil is considered to be a loam, which is a mix of sand, silt, and clay,” according to the Northeast Beginning Farmers Project.